richardtape/content-visibility/readme.txt

 Since version 0.1.7 you are now able to control the visibility of your widgets.
 As long as you have version 9.9 or above of the [Gutenberg plugin](https://wordpress.org/plugins/gutenberg/) you are able to use content visibility on all of your widgets, just like you can with all of your blocks in the content editor.
 Limit display of your widgets on specific URLs on your site.
 Want to show a specific text block to only people who are signed in and ONLY on search results?
 You got it.

+Version 0.2.5 adds the ability to show or hide your widgets on posts that are in specific category or tags.

 ## Coming Soon

  - [ ] A way to set replacement content when a block is hidden